acceldata-io/odpdocumentation/Home.md

 * To allow Data driven enterprises to benefit from Open-source data platform software available through various Apache projects and communities.
 * To provide an option to enterprises to continue with their Big Data Hadoop journey without being locked in proprietary platforms.
 * Curate and build a community of enterprise stakeholders around ingestion, storage, compute, and security projects to share best practices.
-* Play an active role in creation and sharing of platform binaries, managebility and monitoring software which allows enterprises to make their open-source ambitions possible.
+* Play an active role in creation and sharing of platform binaries, manageability and monitoring software which allows enterprises to make their open-source ambitions possible.

 # ODP Architecture